About the photographs

 About Chris Gould

 Growing up in Buffalo, I worked summers in a tool factory making metal parts.
 I explored the industrial landscape with my camera, combining a love of old factories with reading on history and biography.
 Later, I attended the Rochester Institute of Technology (RIT), where I spent countless hours in the darkroom learning the art and craft of photography.
 I graduated with a Bachelor of Fine Arts in Photo Illustration.
 After moving to New York City, I opened a studio in the West Village and completed many editorial photo-illustrations focused on the subjects of science, technology, and information.
-My practice now integrates photography, frame building, sculpture, and furniture design.
+My practice now integrates photography, miniature set-building, sculpture, and experimental furniture design.
 I live in the Hudson Valley, where I’ve built a home and studio shared with my wife and family.

 Select Exhibitions